-The Company's Code of Conduct will be made available on the Company's website.
+The Company's Code of Conduct is available on the Company's website.

 4. Principle 4: Safeguard integrity in corporate reporting - a listed entity should have formal and rigorous processes that independently verify and safeguard the integrity of its corporate reporting